 Laugh your customer into the checkout

 Using humor is a great way to stand out in the Black Friday inbox, whatever your industry.
 Make like Chubbies and sell your brand’s personality as well as products.
 Maybe you’ve got a couple of funny subject line ideas and want to find out which to go with.
-Split test to split your subscribers’ sides.
+Split test to find out which line splits your subscribers’ sides.

 Show them what you’ve got

-Be sure to include a few product examples that entice people to use these amazing discounts right away.
-Pair up products and offers, like Urban Outfitters’ Black Friday emails does, to drive more click-throughs.
+Be sure to include a few product examples that entice people to use your amazing discounts right away.
+Pair up products and discount codes, like Urban Outfitters’ Black Friday emails do, to drive more click-throughs.

 A little less choice, a little more action

-Sometimes, however, too much choice can overwhelm the consumer and actually be bad for business.
+Sometimes, however, too much choice can overwhelm shoppers and actually be bad for business.

 It’s your turn: Create a stunning Black Friday email